Restream/redmine_non_member_watcher/README.md

 ## Compatibility

-This plugin is compatible with Redmine 2.x only.
+This plugin is compatible only with Redmine 2.1.x and later.

 ## Installation